-- B) The beneficiary's mobility limitation is due to a neurological condition, myopathy, or congenital skeletal deformity; and - C) The beneficiary has had a specialty evaluation that was performed by a licensed/certified medical professional, such as a PT or OT, or physician who has specific training and experience in rehabilitation wheelchair evaluations and that medical necessity documents the for the wheelchair and its special features (see Documentation Requirements section).
-The PT, OT, or physician may have no financial relationship with the supplier.
+- A Group 3 power wheelchair with no power options is covered if: - All the coverage criteria 1-3 for a power wheelchair is met. - The beneficiary's mobility limitation is due to a neurological condition, myopathy or congenital skeletal deformity. - The beneficiary has had a specialty evaluation performed by a licensed/certified medical professional, such as a PT, OT or physician with specific training and experience in rehabilitation wheelchair evaluations and that documents medical necessity for the wheelchair and its special features (see Documentation Requirements section).
+The PT, OT or physician may have no financial relationship with the supplier.

-If a Group 3 power wheelchair is provided and criterion A is met but either criterion B or C is not met, payment will be based on the allowance for the least costly medically appropriate alternative Group 2 power wheelchair.
+If a Group 3 power wheelchair is provided and criterion A is met, but either criterion B or C is not met, payment will be based on the allowance for the least costly medically appropriate alternative Group 2 power wheelchair.

-V. A Group 3 PWC with Single Power Option or with Multiple Power Options is covered if the patient condition and documentation requirements are submitted and kept on file, and if:

-A) The Group 3 criteria IV(A) and IV(B) are met; and

-B) The Group 2 Single Power Option (criteria II[A] and II[B]) or Multiple Power Options (criteria III[A] and III[B]) (respectively) are met.

-If a Group 3 Single Power Option or Multiple Power Options power wheelchair is provided and Criterion IV(A) is met but all of the other coverage criteria are not met, payment will be based on the allowance for the least costly medically appropriate alternative Group 2 or Group 3 power wheelchair.
+- A Group 3 PWC with Single Power Option or with Multiple Power Options is covered if the patient condition and documentation requirements are submitted and kept on file. - The Group 3 criteria IV(A) and IV(B) are met. - The Group 2 Single Power Option (criteria II[A] and II[B]) or Multiple Power Options (criteria III[A] and III[B]) (respectively) are met. - If a Group 3 Single Power Option or Multiple Power Options power wheelchair is provided and Criterion IV(A) is met but all the other coverage criteria are not met, payment will be based on the allowance for the least costly medically appropriate alternative Group 2 or Group 3 power wheelchair.

-- VI.
-A Group 4 power wheelchair is covered when all criteria for a Group 3 power wheelchair are met and medical necessity is determined and documented for any additional capabilities specific to a Group 4 power wheelchair.
-If the additional capabilities are deemed not medically necessary, then payment will be based on the allowance for the least costly medically appropriate alternative. - VII.
-A Group 5 (Pediatric) power wheelchair with Single Power Option or with Multiple Power Options is covered if the patient condition and documentation requirements are submitted and kept on file, and if: - A) All the coverage criteria (1)-(9) for a power wheelchair are met;
+- A Group 4 power wheelchair is covered when all criteria for a Group 3 power wheelchair are met, and medical necessity is determined and documented for any additional capabilities specific to a Group 4 power wheelchair.
+If the additional capabilities are deemed not medically necessary, then payment will be based on the allowance for the least costly medically appropriate alternative. - A Group 5 (Pediatric) power wheelchair with Single Power Option or with Multiple Power Options is covered if the patient condition and documentation requirements are submitted and kept on file, and if: - All the coverage criteria 1-9 for a power wheelchair is met. - The beneficiary is expected to grow in height. - The Group 2 Single Power Option (criteria II[A] and II[B]) or Multiple Power Options (criteria III[A] and III[B]) (respectively) are met.